Catholic News Service's Hanukkah Tweet Shows Ancient Jewish Temple's Destruction

 An accompanying photo showed a relief from the Arch of Titus, a marble structure built in Rome in the first century that commemorates "the victory of the Roman general, later emperor, Titus, in the Jewish War of 66-74 CE," according to a project at Yeshiva University.

-The relief shows Roman soldiers carrying the spoils of the war, including a seven-branched menorah from the destroyed temple of Jerusalem.
-Hanukkah celebrates the re-dedication of the temple in the second century B.C., and involves a nine-branched menorah.
+The relief shows Roman soldiers carrying the spoils of the war, including a seven-branched menorah from the destroyed Temple of Jerusalem.
+Hanukkah celebrates the rededication of the Temple in the second century B.C. and involves a nine-branched menorah.

 omg i RT'd it like 2 minutes before they deleted.
 For Flavian posterity. (appreciate the congrats) pic.twitter.com/27yMXmsi61— Josh Marshall (@joshtpm) December 3, 2018